Web Theoi

 APOLLON TITLES

-APOLLON was the great Olympian god of prophecy, oracles, healing, and the aversion of plague and general harm.
-He was also the protector of youths and the patron god of music and poetry.
+APOLLON was the Olympian god of music, poetry, prophecy, youth, healing, and the aversion of plague and harm.

-This page describes his numerous titles and epithets.
+This page lists his many titles and epithets.

 ABAEUS (Abaios), a surname of Apollo derived from the town of Abae in Phocis, where the god had a rich temple.
 (Hesych. s. v.
 Abai; Herod. viii.
 33; Paus. x.
 35. § 1, &c.)